-Millions of girls and women all over the world are still at risk of being subjected to female genital mutilation, particularly in developing countries.
+Millions of girls and women all over the world are still at risk of female genital mutilation, particularly in developing countries.
 However, progress is being made.
 Thanks to an EU project with UNICEF in Senegal, for instance, over 5,300 communities have abandoned the practice in just under a decade.
-This brings the country close to becoming the world's first to declare total abandonment, expected by 2015.
+The national action plan to eradicate female genital mutilationby the end of 2015 brings Senegal close to becoming the world's first country to declare total abandonment of this practice.

-This project is part of an initiative that has helped save thousands of girls from female genital mutilation in 5 African countries: Egypt, Ethiopia, Eritrea, Senegal and Sudan.
+This project is part of an initiative that has helped save thousands of girls from such mutilation in Egypt, Ethiopia, Eritrea, Senegal and Sudan.

 Manuscript updated in November 2014